 Bite club is a summertime street food party that takes place every third Friday at Arena Berlin, which isn’t too far from the Badeschiff if you feel like combining noms and pool time.

 If you’re here during the colder months and still want to find some great street food, check out the Markthalle Neun in Kreuzberg on Thursdays.
 It’s super popular, so prepare for crowds.
-You can also find great options all over the city in this post.

 Those are a few of my favorites in my beloved Berlin, a city I’ve been seriously slacking on writing about, apart from telling you why I moved here forever ago and what I love about the gritty underbelly of the city.